 The Transportation Council for the Elderly & Disabled of Erie County will vote to adopt the proposed Bylaws and Constitution at the October meeting.
 Review the proposed Construction & Bylaws here.

 ADA Discrimination Complaint Procedure

-If you believe you have been discriminated against based on disability by the Erie Metropolitan Transit Authority you may file an administrative complaint with the ADA Coordinator at the EMTA or FTA Office of Civil Rights.
-Any person who believes she or he has been discriminated based on a disability by the Erie Metropolitan Transit Authority (EMTA) may file an ADA complaint by completing and submitting the ADA Complaint Form available on the EMTA website.
+If you believe you have been discriminated against based on disability by the Erie Metropolitan Transit Authority, you may file an administrative complaint with the ADA Coordinator through EMTA or FTA Office of Civil Rights.
+Any person who believes they has been discriminated based on a disability by the Erie Metropolitan Transit Authority (EMTA) may file an ADA complaint by completing and submitting the ADA Complaint Procedure.
 A complaint may also be filed by a representative on behalf of such a person.
 EMTA investigates complaints received no more than 180 days after the alleged incident.